psadmin-io/byop/README.md

 There is a debug output mode that is enabled with the `--verbose` flag.
 You can use the `--quiet` flag to not print the timing output.

 ## Status

-`byop` tracks with patches were downloaded so you can save bandwith and time by not redownloading files.
+`byop` tracks which patches were downloaded so you can save bandwith and time by not redownloading files.
 In the `tmp` folder, the patch status is tracked in the JSON file `patch_status_file`.
 You can reset a patch to `false` and `byop` will download the patch again.
 If you want to redownload all the patches and ignore the status, you can pass the `--redownload` flag.

 ```bash
 byop build --help